nsls-ii-mx/l_bnl_compress/README.md

                         with a .h5 extension are files to which to write images

+  -q OUT_SQUASH, --out_squash OUT_SQUASH
+                        an optional hdf5 data file out_squash_??????
+                        with an .h5 extension are optional files to which raw j2k or hcomp files paralleling OUT_FILE are written, defaults to OUT_FILE_SQUASH
+                        if given as out_file

   -s SUM_RANGE, --sum SUM_RANGE
                         an integer image summing range (1 ...) to apply to the selected images